RajibDas-123/Disaster_Response/README.md

 ![Training Data Visualize](imgs/data_visualize.png)

-2. You can type your message in the input field as shown **Classify Message**, you can see the categories which the message belongs to highlighted in green
+2. You can type your message in the input field as shown.

 ![Querying](imgs/querying.png)